 The trial court analyzed the limitation of action issue from four aspects.
 First, the trial court pointed out that the inland water and coastal carriage has a different limitation of action rule than that of the ocean carriage.
 The CMC provides the limitation of action in sea carriage.
 The SPC’s Reply provides the limitation of action for inland water and coastal carriage.
 Therefore, the limitation of recourse action in the CMC should not govern the dispute of coastal carriage in this case.
 Otherwise, there is no need for the SPC to reply to the issue of limitation of action in dispute of inland water and coastal carriage.
 There is no law or judicial interpretation on the limitation of recourse actions against third parties in disputes of inland water and coastal carriage.
 The ninety-day limitation of recourse action in the CMC should not apply to the dispute in this case.

-Second, the limitation of action is relative and is against the counterparty in contract or tort.
+Second, the limitation of action applies to relevant parties, normally the counterparty in contract or tort.
 The basic facts between different parties can be the same, but the legal relationships between them may be different.
 Thus, the limitation of actions between them should be different.
 Wuhan COSCO Shipping argued that the one-year limitation of action from the SPC’s Reply should apply to this case.
 However, that limitation of action applies to the dispute between a cargo owner and carrier.
 It does not apply to this case where the dispute was not an action between the cargo owner and the carrier, but a third-party recourse action between the carrier and the subcarrier.
 Wuhan COSCO Shipping was not the ultimate deliverer of the cargo.
 So, the day on which the cargo was ultimately delivered had no relation to the limitation of action against Wuhan COSCO Shipping, and the one-year limitation of action in the Reply did not apply to this case.

 Third, the starting date of a limitation of action has a close relationship with the right of suit.
 Sinotrans Hubei confirmed its liability by the judgment of the Wuhan Maritime Court on December 3, 2016, and settled the claim under the mediation order of the Hubei High People’s Court on June 5, 2017.
 Sinotrans Hubei had no right of suit against Wuhan COSCO Shipping or another liable person before the judgment or settlement date because, at that point, it had suffered no loss.
 Only when Sinotrans Hubei settled the principal claim did it suffer actual loss and thereafter obtained the right of suit.